Geoplexity/Frontier/FrontierPhoenix/src/drplan/README.md

 # Decomposition-Recomposition Plan

-This package provides an API for mutating flowgraphs based on a decomposition/recomposition plan algorithm.
+This package provides an API for reducing flowgraphs based on a generic decomposition/recomposition plan algorithm.